Alihasnain388/RAG_Project/README.md

-In short, this is a Streamlit web app that creates a RAG (Retrieval-Augmented Generation) chatbot using PDFs and an Ollama LLM.
+This is a Streamlit web app that creates a RAG (Retrieval-Augmented Generation) chatbot using PDFs and an Ollama LLM.
 Here's a concise breakdown:

 Load PDFs – Reads all PDF files in a data folder.